analogwp/analogwp-client-handoff/readme.txt

 = Automatic Installation =

 1. Go to Plugins > Add New in your WordPress admin
-2. Search for "Client Handoff Toolkit"
+2. Search for "Site Notes"
 3. Click Install and then Activate
-4. Navigate to Client Handoff in the admin menu
+4. Navigate to Site Notes in the admin menu

 = Manual Installation =